mesosphere/dcos-docs-site/pages/dkp/konvoy/1.4/release-notes/index.md

 #### Bug fixes

-- Fix a bug where air gapped artifacts were not properly mounted in the Konvoy container, preventing the air gapped installation on certain environments.
+- Fix a bug where air-gapped artifacts were not properly mounted in the Konvoy container, preventing the air-gapped installation on certain environments.
 - Fix a bug where the Konvoy wrapper did not load the Konvoy image before trying to pull the image.
 - Fix a bug preventing traefik-forward-auth from working with domain-based authentication.